yodrew/darkroomretreat/manuscript/air.md

 Similarly, we hung 7m of ducting that ran through three rooms; attached a silencer to it; made three window panels; and imperfectly covered five more windows with only one new screw hole in the entire rented house.
 And that hole was invisible behind a loose piece of trim.
 "Leave no trace" is a fun game that often improves design.

 Sewage pipes drain downward but are ventilated upward.
 Once, friends and I replaced a flush toilet with a composting toilet.
 The exposed drain pipe, being oversize and in a single-story house, wasn't subject to backflow.
 So it proved a perfect exhaust duct for a case fan at floor level.
 Imagination conquers all obstacles (and renews itself in darkness).

+If you are building a new house, separate ventilation from fenestration (windows).
+This improves many attributes of a shelter: security, economy, comfort, quietness, control, and darkenability.

 ## lightproof {#lightproof}